Skip to main content

 5. Regular Reviews

-This guide was refreshed on 2026-05-06 to reflect the post-AI-overview SEO landscape: Google's AI Overviews now compete for clicks on most informational queries, citation-quality structure (decision tables, declarative H2s, source-cited claims) materially affects whether a page is referenced in generated answers, and pricing across the tools mentioned has shifted.
-Where prices, integrations, or platform support changed, the body has been updated inline.
-If you arrived here from a 2024 or 2025 ranking, the current-year recommendations now lead the page.
+This guide was refreshed on 2026-06-30.
+Google's AI Overviews now compete for clicks on many research-tool queries.
+Clear tables, plain H2s, and source-cited claims now matter more for answer engines.
+Pricing and platform support also shifted, so the tool notes were updated inline.
+If you arrived from a 2024 or 2025 ranking, use the current-year recommendations here.

 Migrating Between Tools